 Through deterministic and probabilistic matching, it should be able to create universal and persistent consumer profiles by solving the identity of customers and visitors across different states (known & unknown)

 However, keep in mind that the Customer Profile Management described above is just one of the 4 core CDP capabilities, explained in more detail here.
+But in sum, the idea that a CDP ‘s main capability is identity resoultion is one of the biggest CDP misconceptions.

+This is another one of the biggest CDP misconceptions out there.
 A CDP can handle zero, first, second, and third-party data!
 The sky is the limit on how you can leverage your CDP.
 However, most of the companies use a CDP to handle zero, first and second-party data while third-party data is being processed by their DMP.

 #7 Implementing a CDP involves the replacement of our Marketing Automation or visualization software